Best Play Therapy Programs

 What is Play Therapy?

 Play therapy is to children what counseling is to adults.
-The best play therapy programs utilize play to help children express their feelings more easily through toys instead of words.
+These types of therapy programs utilize play to help children express their feelings more easily through toys instead of words.
 Play is a world they have mastered and can explore with vast detail and expression.

-How do I know if my child could benefit from play therapy?
+How do I know if my child could benefit from therapy through play?

-Play therapy is not the same thing as playing; it is work in an environment a child can control.
-The play therapy room is specifically designed and equipped to elicit an atmosphere of acceptance and understanding and to encourage children to “play out” their reactions to life situations.
-The best play therapy programs help a child express their concerns and frustrations and learn the skills needed to build a sense of control or understanding of difficult situations.
+Therapy focus around play is not the same thing as playing; it is work in an environment a child can control.
+The therapy room is specifically designed and equipped to elicit an atmosphere of acceptance and understanding and to encourage children to “play out” their reactions to life situations.
+These programs help a child express their concerns and frustrations and learn the skills needed to build a sense of control or understanding of difficult situations.

 Typically, parents and/or caregivers wait in the waiting room and do not go into the therapy room with the child.
 Just as a counselor who works with adults keeps the information shared in therapy sessions confidential (although some exceptions may apply).
 That said the therapist will meet with the parents and/or caregivers periodically to discuss the child’s play in general terms and discuss any questions they may have related to the child’s progress.

 Session length can vary; however, most sessions are between 40-50 minutes depending on the age and needs of the child and will usually last 12-15 sessions.
 Wherever possible, the play therapy sessions are the same time and place each week to promote consistency, predictability and routine; all of which encourage feelings of safety and security in the child.

 Therapy through play offers countless benefits for helping children work through anxieties, change, uncertainties, and aggression.
 We can help!
 We are here to help you with the resources and referrals you will need to move forward in confidence, caring, and hope.